Hero photograph

 BUSINESS: NCEA LEVEL 2

-This course introduces students to macro-economics and studies topics around inflation, growth and unemployment.
+Course description: This course introduces students to macroeconomics and studies topics around inflation, growth and unemployment.
 It examines how the New Zealand economy reacts to changes.
 The course also offers students the opportunity to extend their knowledge in designing a new product and developing a business plan.
 There is an opportunity for students to gain credits in Technology for their business product.

-This course supports students who want to study Business or Commerce at University.
-It builds strong foundations for study Level 3 Business.
+Possible pathways: This course supports students who want to study Business or Commerce at University.
+It builds strong foundations for studying Level 3 Business.

-NCEA credits available: Students can gain up to 16 internal Achievement Standard credits and 4 external credits for Business as well as up to 10 internal credits for Technology.
+NCEA credits available: Students can gain up to 16 internal Achievement Standard credits and 4 external credits for Business.

 Exclusions: None